pnp/List-Formatting/view-samples/icon-link-tiles/README.md

 URL | Hyperlink
 NewTab | Yes/No - This field is used to open the link the same tab or new tab

+- You need to use the Gallery layout.
-The size of the tile can be adjusted by changing the width and height values.
+- The size of the tile can be adjusted by changing the width and height values.

 ## Sample